b81404324df7098a8e021232d7db/Fuck-Pascal-BVM/README.md

 put "source.bf" in the same directory with this executable file, then run it.
 (Make sure fpc.exe's directory is in your Environment Variable "Path".)

 ####Interpreter
-Input you source, end with a '$'.
+Input you source, end with a '$'.   ->不可用

 &ensp;